telosnetwork/telos-decide/docs/ContractAPI.md

 ### ACTION `removeseat()`

-Remove a seat from a committee.
-Requires the authority of the committee updater.
+Removes a seat from a committee.

-- `committee_name` is the name of the committee.
+- name `committee_name`: the name of the committee.

-- `treasury_symbol` is the treasury symbol that the comittee belongs to.
+- symbol `treasury_symbol`: the treasury symbol that the comittee belongs to.

-- `seat_name` is the name of the seat to remove from the committee.
+- name `seat_name`: the name of the seat to remove from the committee.

+Required Authority: `updater_acct@updater_auth`

 ```
 cleos push action trailservice removeseat '["jedicouncil", "2,TEST", "seat3"]' -p testaccountc